Symptom checker

 White or pale grey

-Absence of bile pigment — can indicate a liver or biliary issue (e.g. biliary atresia).
-Uncommon but do not wait for a routine appointment.
+Possible liver or biliary issue.
+Do not wait for a routine appointment.

 Red jelly ("currant jelly")

 Most infant spitting up is physiological and needs no treatment.
-It peaks around 4 months and resolves in most infants by 12 months.
-A happy baby who spits up but gains weight normally does not need investigation or treatment — this is often called the "happy spitter."
+A happy baby who spits up but gains weight normally does not need investigation.

-When reflux becomes GORD (a medical problem): pain with feeds (arching, crying, feeding refusal), poor weight gain, or respiratory symptoms (chronic cough, recurrent wheeze) alongside spitting up.
+When reflux becomes GORD: pain with feeds, poor weight gain, or respiratory symptoms.
 These warrant GP review.
-Cot elevation has no evidence of benefit and is not recommended.
-Most infants improve with positioning (upright during and after feeds) and time.
+Cot elevation has no evidence of benefit.

 Development by age